 At what age should a child have an orthodontic examination?

-The American Association of Orthodontists recommends that most children should have an orthodontic screening by age seven.
 This allows the orthodontist to determine if orthodontic treatment is indicated and the best time for the patient to be treated.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age seven.
+Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.

 Why are children being evaluated at such an early age?